 The company realizes that its user base is a massive asset and puts a lot of effort into engaging with customers through its community.
 Hence, the community forum, free, time-limited Community license, regular updates, self-learning resources, and insider previews show that UiPath gets its users.

 Process documentation is just as crucial as it is difficult—and boring—to create.
-To serve its purpose, it needs to be consistent, understandable, and not too detailed.
+It needs to be consistent, understandable, and not too detailed to serve its purpose.

-With Task Capture, you can easily create and edit workflow diagrams or record the entire process step-by-step.
+Task Capture allows you to easily create and edit workflow diagrams or record the entire process step-by-step.
 You can then save documentation in one of many formats available or upload it directly to Automation Hub.
 Neat!UiPath—disadvantages

 The perfect RPA tool doesn’t exist, and even though UiPath gets pretty close to it, it has one significant disadvantage: pricing.